Kitware/geowatch/docs/installing_watch.rst

 ~~~~~~~~~~

 Assuming you have cloned this repo, and you are in a Python virtual
-environment, the watch repo can be setup as:
+environment, the geowatch repo can be setup as:

 .. code:: bash